FIWARE/load-tests/testReports/orion/mid/README.md

 ## Installation

-> :warning: Be aware that mongo uses a node-affinity configuration in that config.
+> :warning: Be aware that mongo uses a node-affinity configuration in this config.
 Due to the resource requirements of the single instances, we
 > select the nodes by the label "workload=mongo".
 You can set node labels via `kubectl label nodes <NODE_NAME> workload=mongo` on k8s or
 >`oc label node <NODE_NAME> workload=mongo` in an openshift environment.